How to Do Payroll in Wisconsin: What Every Employer Needs to Know

 Step 2: Register your business with the State of Wisconsin.
 If your business is new, you need to register on the Wisconsin One Stop Business Portal website.
 Any company that pays employees in Wisconsin must also register with the Wisconsin Department of Revenue.

 Step 4: Have employees fill out relevant forms.
 Your business must have every employee complete payroll forms during their onboarding process.
 Every employee must complete I-9 verification.
-New employees must also have a completed W-4 on file, as well as a Wisconsin Withholding Exemption Certification (WT-4).
+New employees must also have a completed W-4 form on file, as well as a Wisconsin Withholding Exemption Certification (WT-4).

 Step 9: File payroll taxes with the federal and state governments.
 All Wisconsin state taxes need to be paid to the applicable state agency on the schedule provided, usually quarterly, which you can do online at the Wisconsin Department of Revenue website.
 To pay federal taxes, you can make those payments online using the EFTPS on one of the following two schedules: